 Carrie, otherwise known as “Carebear”, has more than ten years experience working at Camp Sealth and attended camp as a child and counselor.
 She lives at camp with her husband, son and cat Aine.
 She enjoys spending time at camp with her younger brother Peter who has special needs.
 Carrie “loves seeing kids grow and watching them become stronger, more compassionate and more capable versions of themselves.
 Everyday, I’m amazed that I get to be a part of that transformation.”

-Josh Cunningham, Environmental Education & Retreats Program Manager
+Josh Cunningham, Outdoor Education & Retreats Program Manager

 (206) 463-3174, ext.
 34, email@example.com

 Josh joins the Camp Sealth team with over nine years of experience working in the outdoor industry.
 A native of Central Ohio, Josh has spent time working for several outdoor focused youth serving non profits including the Boy Scouts, an independent camp in southern Ohio, and the YMCA.
 In his down time, Josh enjoys spending time in the outdoors, visiting the many climbing gyms and facilities around the Seattle area spending time hiking with his dog Fitz, and watching sports including his beloved Cleveland Browns.
 Josh looks forward to delivering Camp Fire’s commitment to environmental stewardship to our partners, as well as sharing his love for experiential learning with the guests at Camp Sealth and Camp Niwana.

 Kerrie Sampelayo, Day Camp Manager & Data Specialist